Antique Sterling Silver Flatware Value: What Your Set Is Really Worth

 A split image showing two silver spoons.
 On the left, a damaged spoon with worn-down details from over-polishing.
 On the right, a spoon with crisp, dark oxidation in the crevices emphasizing the pattern.

-Where Do I Find the Secret Maker’s Marks?
+Where Do I Find the Maker’s Marks on Sterling Flatware?

 On flatware, assay marks and maker’s trademarks are almost always found on the back of the handle (the stem) or the back of the bowl.